jinglescode/jinglescode.github.io/_posts/info/2020-01-29-learnt-from-lecture-about-teaching.md

 If I were to teach, I need to prepare content that is relevant to my class.
 My students may not understand why they need to know this topic; I need to tell them and show them, why this is good for them to know.
 Other than for the purpose to pass the exam.

+I need to grab their attention, grab their interest; in order for them to be keen on learning.
+Knowing why it matters to them, help them absorb these content.

 # Ask for the sake of asking

-My lecturer asked the class "any questions?"
-And answered right away, "no, good."
+My lecturer asked the class “any questions?”
+And answered right away, “no, good.”

-And I see students in front of me, giving the "what?" hand gestures.
+And I see students in front of me, giving the “what?” hand gestures.

 As a lecturer, do we have to care whether the students understand the content?
 Or are we just doing a job and pass the time?

 As an inspiring researcher now, my turn to teach will come, and I want my class to understand.
-The environment has to be one that is safe for questions.
-I don't have to rush through it.
+I have to set an environment that is safe for questions.
+I don’t have to rush through the content.
 I can ask for a show of hands to check their understanding.